Debra Drexler

 Debra Drexler (born 1958) is an American painter, installation artist, curator and professor.
 Her work is informed both by participating in the contemporary resurgence of abstraction coming out of New York, and by living in the Post Colonial Pacific since 1992.
 She has participated in over 30 solo and over 100 group exhibitions in national and international venues.
-Drexler is a professor at the University of Hawaii, where she is chair of the Drawing and Painting Area.
+Drexler is a professor at the University of Hawaiʻi at Mānoa, where she is chair of the Drawing and Painting Area.
 She maintains studios in Brooklyn, New York, and Kailua, Hawaii.